 - MA4M1 Epidemiology by Example

+Python is too vast to master in an introductory module of this size.
+Our goal is to rapidly introduce you to some of the most important aspects of Python for mathematical and scientific work.
+You will learn to use powerful libraries that carry out complex tasks and allow you to concentrate on the "big picture".
 By the end of the module you will find the computer to be a tool that can aid you throughout your life as a mathematician and, in particular, in many modules you will take at Warwick.
-Specific modules which might use Matlab include: MA261 Differential Equations: Modelling and Numerics, MA398 Matrix Analysis and Algorithms, MA3H7 Control Theory.
-But you should think of your computing skills as a powerful resource to be used, potentially, at any time.
+You should think of your computing skills as a powerful resource to be used, potentially, at any time.

-Aims: The first aim is to show how the computer may be used, throughout all of mathematics, to enhance understanding, make predictions, test hypotheses.
-This will be achieved primarily through eight hours of computer-based contact sessions.
+The first aim is to show how the computer may be used, throughout all of mathematics, to enhance understanding, make predictions and test ideas.

-Objectives: The module will be taught using Python (please note the recent change from Matlab).
+The module will be taught using Python.
 Through using this language you will be introduced to the rudiments of computer programming.

-You will learn how to graph functions, study vectors and matrices graphically and numerically, how to iterate and use iteration to study sequences and series, how to solve algebraic and differential equations numerically and how to study statistical properties of sets of numbers.
+You will learn how to graph functions, study vectors and matrices graphically and numerically, how to iterate and use iteration to study sequences and series, how to solve algebraic and differential equations numerically, how to use symbolic algebra in Python as well as some statistical techniques.